ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 The following values are valid for the Capacity Profile:

   Default:
-  : The application makes no representation about its expected capacity profile.
+  : The application makes no request about its expected capacity profile.
 No special optimizations of the tradeoff between delay, delay variation, and bandwidth efficiency should be made when selecting and configuring stacks.